moorl/MoorlDocs/docs-source/plugin/MoorlForms/index.en.md

 If you can answer one of these questions with "yes", then you are definitely on the right track!

-!!! note "Note for all customers who already own the Form Builder"

-    This plugin has a fundamentally different structure and does not offer the possibility to migrate the previous forms.

-    Unfortunately, it is also not possible to duplicate/transfer the subscriptions after consultation with Shopware.

-    Since I don't want to put my existing customers at a disadvantage, the form construction kit will continue to be provided with updates.
-But no new functions will be developed.

-    For all interested parties with active subscriptions I offer a 50% voucher for Basis and Add-Ons.

-    The voucher is issued individually and cannot be combined with discount campaigns.

 ## Example forms for download

 - [Simple contact form](examples/simple-contact-form.json)